eli1stark/babyname/README.md

 ## PS
 This is my very first Flutter App made completely by me. <br>
-Yes, I know code is too spaghetti but for the first project it's fine. <br>
+Yes, I know the code is too spaghetti but for the first project it's fine. <br>
 The structure of the project is really very basic because of its small complexity. <br>
 For the database, I used <a href="https://pub.dev/packages/sqflite">sqflite</a> package from pub.dev <br>